jareelireri-ops/Imani360/README.md

  ## Author
  This project was developed by :
- 1.Asumpta2640
- 2.jareelireri-ops
+ 1.El Roi
+ 2.Jareel
+ 3.jareelireri-ops(github)

 #License

-This Project is licensed under the MIT License
+This Project is currently licensed under the MIT License.